 Finally, the insurance market depends on capital.
 However, capital is only available to organizations and industries that have been built on trust.
 That is because an insurer’s ability to write premiums, just as they do when you take out car insurance, is greater if they can spread the risk between a number of parties.
 To do that, they need to be able to convince themselves, and the companies they are sharing the risk with, that they understand the worst-case scenario.
 For all of the reasons we have described above, that is not straightforward.

 So, where does that leave the companies that are designing, developing and manufacturing products for the IoT?
+What proactive steps can we take to help remove some of the barriers to insuring the IoT?

 This will help us demonstrate to insurers that the risk of a cyberattack has been reduced.
 Investing in security upfront will also save time and resources and get products to market faster in the longer term.